San Francisco finally has a “Coit Tower House” – it only took 86 years…

 As I was printing each one of these four sections, I took this opportunity to dial in my retraction settings since I was getting a lot of stringing.

 The below print of the 3rd section was my first successful print that didn't fail.
 First one had to be glued out of 3 separate prints, second one out of 2 separate prints.
+Re-printing these would be too time and material consuming.

 Coit Tower crown consists of three main sections: the arcade, main crown body, and filter.
 There are two reasons for the making crown arcade section detachable:

-Embedded brass hardware means the metal won't corrode the tower from the inside.
+Embedded brass hardware means the metal won't corrode the tower from inside.
 Arcade installs using 8 hidden bolts.

 Woke up to this madness.
 Harness and bowden tube ended up dragging down several columns.
 To prevent this from happening again, I designed and printed a bowden tube harness bracket holder.